Questions regarding deadlines and options

 Can I keep some of the older banknotes if I want to?

-You are welcome to keep the older banknotes and 1000-krone banknotes as collectibles.
-However, you should be aware that the banknotes cannot be deposited after 31 May 2026 and will thus loose their value.
+You are welcome to keep Danish 1000-krone banknotes banknotes and Danish banknotes from older banknote series as collector's items.
+However, you should be aware that after 31 May 2026 you will not be able to exchange the banknotes and Danmarks Nationalbank will not consider them to have any value.

 What does it mean to keep as collection’s item?